demisto/content/Packs/Censys/Integrations/CensysV2/CensysV2_description.md

 2. Click the username in the upper-right corner.
 3. Under *My Account*, click the API tab.
 4. Under *API Credentials* copy your **API ID** and the **Secret** and paste it to the integration configuration.

+## rate limit

-5. Censys rate limits to 10 queries a day per IP for unauthenticated clients, and variable numbers per day depending on your pricing tier. <https://search.censys.io/subscriptions>
+1. Censys rate limits to 10 queries a day per IP for unauthenticated clients, and variable numbers per day depending on your pricing tier. <https://search.censys.io/subscriptions>

+## IP reputation command

-6. Censys API provides reputation data exclusively to paying customers.
-When set to True, the integration will try to use labels to classify IOC reputation on IPs and Domains.
+1. Censys API provides reputation data exclusively to paying customers.
+When set to True, the integration will use labels to determinate reputation on IPs.